saturninoabril/mm_test_server/README.md

 3. Take note of the output public DNS and access the machine directly.
   a.
 Set AWS profile, see https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html.
   b.
-Edit `~/webhook-linux-amd64/hooks.json`, and change `[change_name]` and `[change_value]`.
+Edit `~/webhook-linux-amd64/hooks.json`, and change names and values indicated by `"change"`.
 This can be a basic token that permits execution when name and value have exact match.
 Keep the values strongly unique and secret.
 Note: This can be done via Terraform directly but ..., just do it manually.

 4. Run the server by ``./webhook -hooks hooks.json``.
 It will be accessible via ``http://localhost:9000``.